Timeline of Wisconsin Women’s Suffrage

 1892

-• June: Colored Women’s League formed in Washington, DC, under president Helen Cook.
+• June: The Colored Women’s League is formed in Washington, DC, under the presidency of Helen Cook.

 1895

-• First National Conference of Colored Women of America held in Boston.
+• The first National Conference of Colored Women of America is held in Boston.

-• National Federation of Afro-American Women (NFAAW) founded at the conference.
-The group’s goal was to raise lower class standards and improve the standing of African American women in the US through cultivation of middle class domestic values.
-Harriet Tubman delivered a keynote address.
+• The National Federation of Afro-American Women (NFAAW) is founded at the conference.
+The group aims to raise the lower class’s quality of life and improve African American women’s standing in the US by cultivating middle-class domestic values.
+Harriet Tubman delivers a keynote address.

 1896

-• National Association of Colored Women (NACW) created to overcome factionalism of various groups and the National Federation of Afro-American Women (NFAAW) was dissolved.
-Led by Mary Church Terrell.
+• Led by Mary Church Terrell, the National Association of Colored Women (NACW) is created to overcome factionalism of various groups, and the National Federation of Afro-American Women (NFAAW) is dissolved.

-Between 1899 and 1915 there were no fewer than 21 attempts in the Wisconsin state Senate and Assembly to enfranchise women in various ways but each attempt failed.
+Between 1899 and 1915, there are no fewer than 21 attempts in the Wisconsin state Senate and Assembly to enfranchise women in various ways, but each attempt fails.

 1901

-• WI legislature authorized separate school ballots so women are again allowed to vote on school-related issues and offices.
+• The Wisconsin legislature authorizes separate school ballots, allowing women to vote on school-related issues and offices once again.

 1902